pabloariasal/zfm/README.md

 ![](misc/select_dir.png)

-...and directly jump to the directory you have selected:
+and directly jump to the directory you have selected:

 ![](misc/changed_dir.png)